MrTibbz2/Arduino-data-reporting/README.md

 End of week 3: ended up just starting to work miraculously? in week3-tx and week3-rx we've got two way communication working pretty well, the response packets arent very functional but they arent really nneeded yet.

 <h1>week 4</h1>
 currently working on a system for a syn ack connect style authentication on startup.
 Not sure how well it'd work but wanted to write it from scratch so its a little simpler.
 In week4tx and week4rx there is now a working system for transmitting and receiving from two linked arduinos.
-I have code for a dht11 sensor as well to tell what humidity and temp one arduino is in but well....
+I have code for a dht11 sensor as well to tell what humidity and temp one arduino is in but....
 I mightve fried it.
 <h1>how does the code work</h1>
 the tx.ino script does a few things.